-The real estate investment is comprised of two investment managers, Harrison Street and TA Associates.
+The real estate investments are comprised of two investment managers, Harrison Street (Fund III and Fund IV) and TA Associates (Fund X).
 Harrison Street is an opportunistic/value-added real estate manager focused on medical offices, college housing, senior housing, and storage.
-TA Associates is a value-added real estate manager focused on residential, industrial and office.
+TA Associates is a value-added real estate manager focused on residential, industrial, and office.
 The liquidity on these investments is estimated to be 5 to 7 years.
 Distributions will be paid out throughout the life of the investments.
 These investments will be diversified geographically throughout the entire US.
 There will be between 90 and 110 investment properties in each fund.
-The exit strategy for the real estate investments will either be public REITs, strategic buyers, pension funds and/or insurance companies.
+The exit strategy for the real estate investments will either be public REITs, strategic buyers, pension funds, and/or insurance companies.